nashville-software-school/bangazon-inc/book-3-workforce/chapters/INSTRUCTOR_COHORT_RAZOR.md

-# Assigning Cohort to Instructor
+# Assigning Cohorts in the Edit View

 ## Editing an Instructor